helidon-io/helidon/docs/se/guides/webclient.md

 4. Execute a GET call to verify that the greeting has been changed.
 5. Retrieve the greeting message from the JSON object
 <!--@mdc :: -->

-has been changed.
+Executing the above code will yield this output showing that the greeting word has been changed.

 Output: